opendocsg/slw-judgments-backfill/2001_SGHC_142/report.md

 **_Reputation or Goodwill_**

 137\.
 The most generally accepted definition of goodwill is the one formulated by Lord Macnaghten in _IRC v Muller & Co’s Margarine Ltd_ [1901] AC 217.
-It was not too long ago cited by Justice Prakash in _Future Enterprises Pte Ltd v Tong Seng Produce Pte Ltd_ [1998] 1 SLR 1012 (‘ _Future Enterprises’_ ):
+It was not too long ago cited by Justice Prakash in _Future Enterprises Pte Ltd v Tong Seng Produce Pte Ltd_ <span class="citation">[1998] 1 SLR 1012</span> (‘ _Future Enterprises’_ ):

  ‘What is goodwill?
 It is a thing very easy to describe, very difficult to define.
 It is the benefit and advantage of the good name, reputation and connection of a business.
 It is the attractive force which brings in custom.
 It is the one thing which distinguishes an old established business from a new business at its first start.
 The goodwill of a business must emanate from a particular centre or source.
 However widely extended or diffused its influence may be, goodwill is worth nothing unless it has power or attraction sufficient to bring customers home to the source from which it emanates.